aishaiyer/SPHINX-II-1D-Stellar-Atmosphere-Models/README.md

 # SPHINX-II-1D-Stellar-Atmosphere-Models
 1D Stellar Atmosphere model grid and spectra for mid-to-late type M-dwarfs from Iyer et al. 2025.
 Hosting model grid files on github.
 Github link listed on zenodo repository that is linked in the publication.
-Users can cite both publication and Zenodo DOI.
+Users can cite both publication and Zenodo DOI here: https://zenodo.org/records/17782633.
 Thanks!
 If you have any specific model requests or spot any irregularities, please reach out to Aisha Iyer (aishwarya.iyer@nasa.gov).
 Thank you!

 Model directory structure as follows:
 --------------------------------------
 Example code to extract .7z files on bash:
-7z x SPHINXII_condcloud.7z -oSPHINXIIMODELS/
+**7z x SPHINXII_condcloud.7z -oSPHINXIIMODELS/**

 All "flavors" of SPHINX II models have atmosphere structures in ATMS/ and stellar spectra in SPECTRA/ folders.